hmkcode/hmkcode.github.io/_posts/ai/2018-02-15-backpropagation-step-by-step.markdown

 title:  "Backpropagation Step by Step"
 date:   2018-02-15 14:30:00
 categories: ai
 description: Backpropagation is a technique used for training neural network.
-There are many resources explaining the technique, but this post will explain backpropagation with concrete example in a very detailed colorful steps.
+There are many resources explaining the technique, but this post will explain backpropagation with concrete example in very detailed colorful steps.
 ---